Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/index.md

 In the example above we use the application's main window as the host, as it typically stays open for as long as the application is running.
 You can specify a different window through a parameter in the `FromVisual(...)` method, but then make sure to call `source.RemoveHook(...)` and `source.Dispose()` after you're done.

-The above approach suffers from not being MVVM-friendly — the `WndProc` method, which will most likely be defined in the model layer, is actually coupled to a window.
-As a result, it can introduce a circular dependency between the view and the model, where one will wait on the other to initialize.
+The above approach suffers from not being MVVM-friendly — the `WndProc(...)` method, which will most likely be defined in the model layer, is actually coupled to a window.
+As a result, it can introduce a circular dependency between the view and the model, which may often lead to undesirable consequences.

 ## MVVM way